 In fact, Japan had established 4,271 elementary schools throughout Korea by 1943, and some high schools and one university now called "Seoul University".

-Human resources development, whether you are in the West or in the East, is vital to the nation-building in any nation, as much propagated by the post war international organ called "United Nations" that officially came into existence on October 24, 1945
+Human resources development, whether you are in the West or in the East, is vital to the nation-building in any nation, as much propagated by the post war international organ called "United Nations" that officially came into existence on October 24, 1945.

 Before arrival of Prince Ito Hirobumi in Korea on March 3, 1906, illiteracy rate was 90% while Hangul now widely used in both North Korea and South Korea was despised as the writing system for the low class people and women.
 The educated nobles used only "Chinese writing system".

-Prince Ito Hirobumi, a four-time Prime Minister of Japan and former Resident-General of Korea, better known in Japan for his dedicated and superb involvement in the Meiji Restoration in 1868 and also in drafting the Constitution of Japan first in Asia, had executed a number of measures to promote education indispensably required for the rebuilding of Korea
+Prince Ito Hirobumi, a four-time Prime Minister of Japan and former Resident-General of Korea, better known in Japan for his dedicated and superb involvement in the Meiji Restoration in 1868 and also in drafting the Constitution of Japan first in Asia, had executed a number of measures to promote education indispensably required for the rebuilding of Korea.

 He secured a loan of JPY 5 million (equivalent to JPY 100 billion at the current value) from the Bank of Japan, 10% of which had been spent on execution of "Regular School Ordinance", "Teachers' Training School Ordinance, "Foreign Languages School Ordinance", "Girls High School Ordinance", and "Private School Ordinance" soon after he was assigned to Korea as the first Resident-General of Korea.
 This is the historical moment when the formal education in Korea began.